matter-labs/zinc/zrust-book/src/04-variables-and-types/02-types/03-custom.md

 ## Enumeration

 Enums allow you to define a type by enumerating its possible values.
-Only simple C-like enums are supported for now, which are basically groups of constants, following the Rust syntax:
+Only simple C-like enums are supported for now, which are groups of constants, following the Rust syntax:

 ```rust,no_run,noplaypen
 enum Order {